RossiJr/JavaDemos/1_PBAC-Authentication/README.md

 ## Security Considerations

+- Use the correct Build-Lifecycle from Maven (in this project we are skipping many phases and generating the JAR without testing, as it is a demo designed to local development only).
 - Use HTTPS in production to secure API communications.
 - Store JWT securely on the client side (e.g., in HTTP-only cookies or local storage).
 - Implement rate limiting and account lockout policies to prevent brute force attacks.